longhorn/longhorn/enhancements/20210726-pv-encryption.md

 ### API changes
-add a `Secure` boolean to the `Volume` struct utilized by the http client, this ends up being stored in `Volume.Spec.Secure` of the volume cr.
+add a `Encrypted` boolean to the `Volume` struct utilized by the http client, this ends up being stored in `Volume.Spec.encrypted` of the volume cr.
-Storing the `Secure` value is necessary to support encryption for RWX volumes.
+Storing the `Encrypted` value is necessary to support encryption for RWX volumes.

 ## Design